argonatorUberTF/Uber-Team-Fortress/README.md

 by plasma or fire damage than blast/nail damage.

 Tame down the survival mode with less extra monster spawns to stay under the 512 entities limit.
+Auto map cleanup of bodyqueue and gibs and debris in the works, reduced the entity count.
 Then again, the map makers should be aware of this and not use so many spawns.
+Some maps can have 600-700 entities and depending on the triggers/design it can go into the whack zone of >512 type of server defects.
+Bad karma, things do not necessarily work right, .01% chance of crashing the server and it restarts.

 Finish HALF-LIFE map support. ?